The Codes We Ride By

-- Fight Club Rule (Do NOT talk about Fight Club).
+- Fight Club Rule (DO NOT talk about your routes, EVER).

-- If you are not the organizer, don’t invite others without asking.
+- If you are not the organizer, you're a guest.
+Period.
+Don’t invite others without asking, if at all.

 - Excess dust, noise, and attention are needless dickery.

 - If the terrain is over your head, say so.
-Most of the time others will help you.
+It's not a problem if we all know.
+Most of the time others want you to have fun and will help you when you need.

 - I try to avoid unpleasant talks with Law Enforcement.
 I require your support on this.

 - Don’t be a jackass (catch-all for everything in motorcycles and in life)

 I almost felt guilty for having so many, until I recalled how and why each one ended up on the list.
 Most of them came from experiences, and are related to having more fun, less hassle, and less risk.
 They are the textbook definition of learning by experience, and I would not change any.
 Some are rules, some are etiquette, all are real.